-- Sponsors must keep full and accurate records of the number of meals served to children to support each claim for reimbursement. - Sponsors must maintain records of allowable costs such as food, kitchen labor, nonfood supplies, administrative labor, office supplies, printing, advertising, and travel for site monitoring or training, in order to show operation of a non-profit food service. - Sponsors must maintain all of these records for at least three full years after the end of the current fiscal year. - These records must be made available upon request to Federal and State administering agencies for audit and review purposes.
+- Sponsors must keep full and accurate records of the number of meals served to children to support each claim for reimbursement. - Sponsors must maintain records of allowable costs such as food, kitchen labor, nonfood supplies, administrative labor, office supplies, printing, advertising, and travel for site monitoring or training., in order to operation of nonprofit food service. - Sponsors must maintain all of these records for three full federal fiscal years and the current federal fiscal year. - These records must be made available upon request to federal and state administering agencies for audit and review purposes.

-What are a sponsor's administrative responsibilities?
+What are a sponsor's administrative responsibility?